 Now: do you want someone to watch you drop a deuce?

 Not only are you not doing something wrong, what you’re doing goes beyond right and wrong: it is literally an action that is ultimately outside of your control.
 You WILL shit, no matter what you do.
 And if you don’t for some reason, you’ll die.
 That’s it.

 That’s why we need privacy.
 It isn’t to hide all of our bad acts from the world at large, it’s to let us live our lives in peace.
 To scratch yourself when you want, to eat a gallon of ice cream, to laugh to yourself at the foul evil you’ve produced.
 We can get rid of privacy in the name of security.
 That’s perhaps the ultimate question that has been at the center of every power struggle between people and government throughout time.
 There’s always a push and pull.
 And those who want to eliminate more and more privacy don’t always do so maliciously.
 Who doesn’t want to stop terrorism?
 Or gang violence?
 Or serial killers?

 I could throw in some ripped off line about those exchanging privacy for security deserve neither (and I just did) but no one wants to really think about it too much.
 Because it’ll require the conclusion that some of us will die so that the rest of us can enjoy living.
 Which is all well and good unless you’re one of those who dies.
 Or a family member of someone who dies.
 It isn’t that comforting to say that someone died for liberty.
-Liberty is almost too abstract for us to comprehend.
+Liberty is too abstract for us to comprehend.
 But it does exist and it is important.
-I don’t want people to die (in general) but if you die, dying while living free is a good way to go.
+I don’t want people to die but if you die, dying while living free is a good way to go.